boldbi/bold-bi-docs/docs/cloud-bi/managing-resources/manage-users/index.md

 ![Import from CSV - Navigation](/static/assets/cloud/managing-resources/manage-users/images/usermanagement.png)

-> **NOTE:**  The section will explain on how to import the users from CSV file which can be downloaded from below location in Bold BI application.
+> **NOTE:** The section will explain how to import the users from a CSV file, which can be downloaded from the following location in the Bold BI application.
+Users created with passwords in the Bold BI application will be considered local users.

 #### Add users from CSV file